UWPCE-PythonCert/Py300/source/async.rst

 - And it's mostly just waiting for the network or database, or....

-Maybe your application needs to be responsive to user input, or do other work while that function is working. how do you deal with that?
+Maybe your application needs to be responsive to user input, or do other work while that function is working.
+How do you deal with that?

 Event Loops
 -----------